MK2112/deTube_disable_ai_audio/README.md

-# YT Disable AI Audio
+# deTube Disable AI Audio

-**YT Disable AI Audio** is a userscript to disable automatically activated AI voiceovers (translated audio tracks) on YT.
+**deTube Disable AI Audio** is a userscript to disable automatically activated AI voiceovers (translated audio tracks) on YT.
 The script forces playback using the original audio track on PC and Android.

 Many videos now default to AI-generated voiceovers based on your region or device language.<br>